-Lithium-Ion batteries should have their terminals insulated and be preferably wrapped in plastic bags prior to disposal.
+Lithium-Poly batteries should have their terminals insulated and be preferably wrapped in plastic bags prior to disposal.

 Incineration: Incineration should never be performed by battery users, but by trained professionals in authorized facilities with proper processing of gas and fumes.